GandhiCloudLab/ibm-ai-ops-320-blog/04-create-data-and-tool-Integrations/readme.md

 ## 1. Setup Humio Integration

-This article explains about how to setup Humio Integration in Watson AIOps.
+This section explains about how to setup Humio Integration in Watson AIOps.

-The article is based on the the following.

-- RedHat OpenShift 4.8 on IBM Cloud (ROKS)
-- Watson AI-Ops 3.2.0

 1. Goto the page `Data and tool integrations`